-Then, he became involved in television, where he soon was nominated for an Emmy Award for his role as Mr. Cutlip on the series "The Wonder Years" (1988).
-Robert appeared in several series: "Frasier" (1993), "Ally McBeal" (1997), "Home Improvement" (1991), "The Outer Limits" (1995) and "Sabrina, the Teenage Witch" (1996).
-In 1995, he got the role as The Doctor on "Star Trek: Voyager" (1995) where he also directed two episodes.
-He also got roles in Doubletalk (1975), Star 80 (1983), Get Crazy (1983), Oh, God!
-You Devil (1984), Innerspace (1987), Munchies (1987), "China Beach" (1988), Samantha (1992), White Mile (1994) (TV), Star Trek: First Contact (1996), Small Soldiers (1998), Quantum Quest: A Cassini Space Odyssey (2010) (aka 2004: A Light Knight's Odyssey), and so on.
+Then, he became involved in television, where he soon was nominated for an Emmy Award for his role as Coach Cutlip on the series, The Wonder Years (1988).
+Robert appeared in several other series: China Beach (1988), Frasier (1993), Ally McBeal (1997), Home Improvement (1991), The Outer Limits (1995) and Sabrina the Teenage Witch (1996).
+In 1995, he got the role of the holographic doctor on Star Trek: Voyager (1995), where he also directed two episodes.
+He also got roles in The Howling (1981), Star 80 (1983), Get Crazy (1983), Oh, God!
+You Devil (1984), Innerspace (1987), Munchies (1987), Samantha (1991), White Mile (1994), Star Trek: First Contact (1996), Small Soldiers (1998), Looney Tunes: Back in Action (2003), Quantum Quest: A Cassini Space Odyssey (2010), and so on.

 He resides in Los Angeles, California with his wife Linda, and their two daughters.

 |Spouse||Linda Pawlik (21 October 1984 - 2014) (divorced) (2 children)|